Current as of September 2023 | Download print version (in PDF)

-The Finance Act (2016) contains provisions governing the tax liability of “accreted income” for certain organizations (Finance Act (2016) Chapter XII-EB, Sections 115TD, 115TE, and 115TF).
+The Finance Act (2016) governs the tax liability of “accreted income” for certain organizations (Finance Act (2016) Chapter XII-EB, Sections 115TD, 115TE, and 115TF).
 “Accreted income” is the difference between the fair market value of the assets and the liabilities of the trust or institution.
 Under these provisions, in certain situations, accreted income is subject to tax in addition to the income tax due on the total income of the trust or institution.
 Accordingly, “accreted income” of a trust or institution registered under Section 12AA is subject to tax at the maximum marginal rate (30 percent) in the following situations:

 a) If the trust or institution converts into any form which is not eligible under Section 12AA (e.g., if an NPO takes on a for-profit form);